garethmd/garethmd.github.io/_posts/2024-03-13-covariates-rnns.md

 ---
-title: "Is it worth predicting covariates in an LSTM for timeseries forecasting?"
+title: "Should we predict covariates in an LSTM for timeseries forecasting?"
 description: "A study which evaluates the effectiveness of predicting covariates in LSTM Neural Networks for Time Series Forecasting"
 author: garethmd
 date: 2024-04-29